ItsMonarch04/crash-course/docs/adr/0007-backup-archive.md

 ## Decision

-`ccdb admin backup` emits a bounded `CCBK` version-1 archive containing the node identity, configuration, and CRC-validated command journal.
-The command replays the journal and rejects a length change during capture, so operators must stop writes and retry rather than accept a fuzzy backup.
+`ccdb admin backup` emits a bounded `CCBK` version-1 archive containing the node identity, configuration, and CRC-validated framed Raft WAL.
+The command rejects a torn WAL during capture, so operators must stop writes and retry rather than accept a fuzzy backup.

 Restore accepts only the three known relative paths, verifies every checksum before writing, stages files under a sibling directory, fsyncs files and the